 - The Hairy Who (Art Green, Gladys Nilsson, Jim Nutt, Jim Falconer, Suellen Rocca, and Karl Wirsum)

 - Exquisite Corpse

-- Graphite, with erasure, on off-white wove paper
+- Graphite, with erasure, and cut and pasted printed paper element, on off-white wove paper

 - Gift of the artists

 - © Art Green, Gladys Nilsson, Jim Nutt, Suellen Rocca, and Kirl Wirsum.